FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-server-logs.md

 {% tab filters Log Types (Minecraft) %}

-If you're running a Minecraft server, you can also filter by message type (all unchecked by default):
+If you're running a Minecraft server, you can also filter by message type (all checked by default):

 - **Chat** — player chat messages and [CHAT] tags
 - **Commands** — server commands issued by players